Special Educational Needs and Disabilites

 For more detailed information about the support we offer our pupils with special educational needs and disabilities in school, please read our School Information Report

 Where Can I Find Out More Information?

-Our SENCo, Miss Savoy, is available to meet with any parents between 9:00 and 9:30 every Friday morning.
-No appointment is needed for these 1:1 meetings.
+Our SENCo, Miss Savoy, is available to meet with any parents between 2:45 and 3:15 every Friday afternoon.
+No appointment is needed for these meetings.

 We have also created a useful parent information leaflet for more information about SEND and the Code of Practice.